Help us improve your experience.

 JDM Components for CSDS

-Learn about Junos Device Manger (JDM) components, and their requirements in Connected Security Distributed Services (CSDS) architecture.
+Learn about Junos Device Manger (JDM) components, including software and hardware specification, in Connected Security Distributed Services (CSDS) Architecture.

-In Connected Security Distributed Services (CSDS) solution, Junos Device Manager (JDM) performs services layer orchestration of vSRX Virtual Firewalls on baremetal servers running Ubuntu Operating System (OS).
+In Connected Security Distributed Services (CSDS) solution, Junos Device Manager (JDM) performs services layer orchestration of vSRX Virtual Firewalls on bare metal servers running Ubuntu OS.
 JDM interacts with the libvirtd process for virtual machine (VM) lifecycle management.

 JDM Infrastructure